-There are two product channels for nitrate photolysis (reactions R6 and R8); if it is assumed that all nitrite produced in R6 is converted to HONO, Y(HONO) would be 10% because R8 dominates over R6 by a factor of 9 (Chu and Anastasio, 2003).
-This gives a noon HONO production rate of only $(0.37 \pm 0.30) \times 10^{12} (0.19 \pm 0.13) \times 10^{12} \text{ m}^{-2} \text{ s}^{-1}$.
-This is lower than the measured flux density, see Fig. 7.
+in Reaction (R6) is converted to HONO, Y (HONO) would be 10% because Reaction (R8) dominates over Reaction (R6) by a factor of 9 (Chu and Anastasio, 2003).
+This gives a noon HONO production rate of only $(0.19 \pm 0.13) \times 10^{12}$ m-2 s-1.
+This is lower than the measured flux density (see Fig. 7).
 However, it has been suggested that the rate of nitrite production from nitrate photolysis could be as high as that of NO2 (Benedict and Anastasio, 2017; Benedict et al., 2017) implying Y(HONO) is greater than 10%.
-Furthermore, the HONO yield from nitrate photolysis may also include a contribution from NO2 reacting on photo-sensitised organics (R11), and to a lesser extent from NO2 disproportionation (R9), which would further increase Y(HONO) and bring the HONO production rate from nitrate photolysis closer to the measured flux density.
+Furthermore, the HONO yield from nitrate photolysis may also include a contribution from NO2 reacting on photosensitised organics (Reaction R11), and to a lesser extent from NO2 disproportionation (Reaction R9), which would further increase Y(HONO)and bring the HONO production rate from nitrate photolysis closer to the measured flux density.
 As well as the stated uncertainties in z_e and $w(NO_3^-)$, there is uncertainty in the quantum yield for nitrate photolysis in snow: an error of 50 % has been calculated from Chu and Anastasio (2003).
 These uncertainties are represented by the red shading in Fig. 7.